Boris Petrovsky: Later years, personal life and death

-Petrovsky married Ekaterina Timofeeva, a biologist-researcher at a university.
+Petrovsky married Yekaterina Timofeyeva, a biologist-researcher at a university.
 They had a daughter, Marina, who was a physician.

-He died on 4 May 2004.
+Petrovsky died in Moscow on 4 May 2004 and was buried at the Novodevichy Cemetery.

 Awards

-Petrovsky was awarded the Order of Lenin in 1960 and the Hero of Socialist Labour in 1968.
-He was elected as the Honorary Fellowship by the Royal College of Surgeons of England and was the sixth Russian scientist who was given this title after Victor Pachoutine, Nikolai Velyaminov, Vladimir Oppel, Nicolas Burdenko and Sergei Yudin.
-He was also a recipient of honorary fellowship of the Royal College of Surgeons in Ireland, of the Royal College of Surgeons of Edinburgh, of the surgical societies of Poland, Hungary, Italy and Cuba, of the Czechoslovakian Medical Society and of the French Surgical Academy.
+Petrovsky was awarded the Order of Lenin and the Lenin Prize in 1960 and the Hero of Socialist Labour in 1968.
+He was elected as the Honorary Fellowship by the Royal College of Surgeons of England and was the sixth Russian scientist who was given this title after Viktor Pashutin, Nikolai Velyaminov, Vladimir Oppel, Nikolay Burdenko and Sergei Yudin.
+He was also a recipient of honorary fellowship of the Royal College of Surgeons in Ireland, of the Royal College of Surgeons of Edinburgh, of the surgical societies of Poland, Hungary, Italy and Cuba, of the Czechoslovak Medical Society and of the French Surgical Academy.